tangyrine/itinerarly/AUTH-FIX-SUMMARY.md

 - Added OAuth redirect handling in SignInModal
 - Created a client-side only AuthWrapper component to avoid SSR issues
 - Enhanced authentication checking to work with HttpOnly cookies
+- Created an AuthDebugWrapper to properly handle dynamic imports in Server Components

 ### 4. Proper Axios Configuration
 - Ensured proper withCredentials configuration to send cookies with requests